HyperviewHQ/hvcli/README.md

-# Hyperview Asset Tool
+# Hyperview CLI

 > [!NOTE]
 > This project is under active development.
 Please remember to check for new release.

-Asset tool (hvat) is a command line program to interact with data within Hyperview.
+Hyperview CLI (hvcli) is a command line program to interact with data within Hyperview.

 ** Important Reminders **